 A 1960 publication (60K JPEG) promoting the Tuzla plant includes a photo of an architect's model showing projected plant development (70K JPEG).
 The text states that Willys pickups and panel trucks are to be added to the Türk Willys Overland line in 1960.

 Photos in the booklet show a nearly-complete CJ-5 (right) and chassis assembly (above.)
 See also body assembly (100K JPEG) and body finishing (70K JPEG).

-Serhat also uncovered a couple of great photos which demonstrate the affection felt for Jeeps in Turkey.
-He identifies this one as having been taken sometime prior to 1962, the last year this type of registration plate (bearing the name of the issuing province) was issued.
+Serhat Güvenç uncovered this great photo which demonstrates the affection felt for Jeeps in Turkey.
+He identifies this as having been taken sometime prior to 1962, the last year this type of registration plate (bearing the name of the issuing province) was issued.
 Unfortunately the name of the province is not legible.
 The Jeep appears almost brand new, and the photo of four friends posing on a stone fountain is wonderful -- one of those pictures which make you wonder about the story behind it.

-From photocopies of the CJ-3B manual, see a page identifying the parts of the interior (140K JPEG), and a page listing the basic CJ-3B specs in Turkish (60K GIF).
+The CJ-3B "Use and Care Book" is for a "Model CJ-3B, military type, 12 volt, radio supression equipped."
+From photocopies of the manual, see a page identifying the parts of the interior (140K JPEG), and a page listing the basic CJ-3B specs in Turkish (60K GIF).